 Those playing a Monster Class can change monsters once at the start of a new day.

-On opt-in, you also gain access to an exclusive merchant at the Adventurer’s Guild, who sells “Gear” cards, which let you use the listed gear regardless of your class’s gear restrictions, and discounts on other merchant Items.
+On opt-in, you also gain access to an exclusive merchant at the Adventurer’s Guild, who sells “Gear” cards, which let you use the listed equipment in additional to the equipment your class already grants you, and discounts on other merchant Items.
 You can choose to opt-in during the event whenever you respawn, forfeiting your original class and their level.
 Once you opt-in, you can not opt-out.

 Items can be bought and found in your quests, which are associated with a matching Item Card.
 They can allow you to use the listed item, so long as you possess the card.
 Item Cards will have various keywords listed, which will be defined on the card itself or in specific quests and rules.